nkinnan/esphome-pace-bms/README.md

   rx_buffer_size: 1024 # 256 * 4, for four battery packs in this system
 ```

-Next, lets define a slave BMS.
+Next, lets define some slave BMSes.
 The configuration section for slaves will be much shorter than for the master BMS, but you will need to convert the yaml entry into a list by using the "-" list item indicator and increasing the indentation.
 Be sure to specify both the address and a pointer back to the master BMS:

 ```yaml
 pace_bms: